erdiarikan/erdiarikan/README.md

-# 🚀 Senior Software Engineer | Head of Engineering at AVRillo | Laravel & Vue.js Specialist
+# 🚀 Senior Software Engineer | Laravel & Vue.js Specialist

 Welcome!
 I am a **dedicated and results-oriented Senior Software Engineer** with extensive experience in leading and delivering cutting-edge software solutions.
 Over the years, I’ve mastered backend technologies like **PHP** and **Laravel**, complemented by frontend expertise in **VueJS**, **ReactJS**, **Livewire 3** and **TailwindCSS**.
 My skill set extends to **DevOps tools** such as **AWS**, **Docker**, and **CI/CD pipelines**, ensuring efficient and seamless development and deployment processes.

-## 🌟 Current Role
+## 🌟 Previous Role
-As the **Head of Engineering at AVRillo**, I am responsible for driving innovation, streamlining processes, and implementing AI-powered tools to improve organizational efficiency.
-My efforts have led to:
+As the **Head of Engineering at AVRillo**, I was responsible for driving innovation, streamlining processes, and implementing AI-powered tools to improve organizational efficiency.
+My efforts had led to:
 - A **90% reduction in document analysis times**.
 - A **40% increase in team productivity**.
 - Significant improvements in operational workflows, resulting in better client satisfaction and ROI.